-Typically, the multicast address "224.0.1.1" is used for NTP traffic.
+Typically, the multicast address range "224.0.1.0" to "224.0.1.255" (Internetwork Control Block) is used for NTP traffic.
 However, please refer to the RFC3171 for your specific application and implementation.

 The IGMP (Internet Group Management Protocol) controls group membership for individual hosts.
 This protocol only operates in a LAN setting, but is required if you wish to be able to join a multicast group on a host.
 IGMP is defined in RFC 2236.